-The ratio $\frac{\Sigfit}{\Sigma}$ as a function of $W$, is shown in figure \ref{fig:Sigma_fit}.
+The ratio $\dfrac{\Sigfit}{\Sigma}$ as a function of $W$ is shown in figure \ref{fig:Sigma_fit}.
 It shows that the absorption is approximately neutral at $W\ll1$ or when $\xi\le \xi_c$, and that there is negligible absorption at $W\gg1$, as expected.
-We also mark two intermediate cases: one in which the neutral absorption fits the spectrum, but with a column density much lower than the actual column density, and the other in which the absorption features cannot be fitted well by any neutral absorption.
+We also mark two intermediate cases: one in which the neutral absorption fits the spectrum but has a column density much lower than the actual column density, and the other in which the absorption features cannot be fitted well by neutral absorption at any column density.